wintersys-dev/adt-build-machine-scripts/specifications/specification.md

 The two classes are

 1 - "firewall" - this means that users will be granted and denied access based on their IP address
 2 - "basic-auth" - this means that a basic auth dialog box will appear and a user will have to enter their email and password before they can be allowed in to the main site.
 This should be reasonably secure as it https is used.
+3 - "whitelist" - this will control access to your webserver based on an allowed list of ip addresses listed in the webserver configuration.
+You have to have port 443 open on your webserver for this to work.
+Access is controlled by the webserver not by the firewall.
+4 - "wire-guard" - this will configure your servers to use wire guard as a method to control access to them.

-NOTE: these are not final authentication steps a user will still have to authenticate to the actual application but by having these techniques available it can stop bots and so on from probing your webproperty.
+NOTE 1: these are not final authentication steps a user will still have to authenticate to the actual application but by having these techniques available it can stop bots and so on from probing your webproperty.

+NOTE 2: These authentication techniques only authenticate to reverse proxy type machines.
+In other words, access is controlled through reverse proxies, so, if you are not deploying reverse proxies these techniques won't work.

 ------------